Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-As already mentioned, we will apply a dithered uniform quantizer to $\bm{y}$.
-Note that, under the above statistical assumptions and dithered quantization of $\{y_k\}$, the near optimal recovery guarantee has been established in \cite{thrampoulidis2020generalized,jung2021quantized,xu2020quantized}, but restricted to sub-Gaussian regime, i.e., both $\bm{x}_k$ and $\epsilon_k$ are drawn from sub-Gaussian distribution.
+To fix idea, we assume that $\bm{x}_k$s are i.i.d. drawn from some multi-variate distribution, $\epsilon_k$s are i.i.d. statistical noise independent of the $\bm{x}_k$s, and we truncate $y_k$ to $\widetilde{y}_k=\mathscr{T}_{\zeta_y}(y_k)$ and then quantize it to $\dot{y}_k=\mathcal{Q}_\Delta(\widetilde{y}_k+\tau_k)$ with uniform dither $\tau_k\sim \mathscr{U}([-\frac{\Delta}{2},\frac{\Delta}{2}])$.
+Under these statistical assumptions and dithered quantization, near optimal recovery guarantees have been established in \cite{thrampoulidis2020generalized,xu2020quantized} for the regime where both $\bm{x}_k$ and $\epsilon_k$ are drawn from sub-Gaussian distributions (hence the truncation is not needed).
 In contrast, our focus is on quantization of heavy-tailed data.
-In particular, the noise $\epsilon_k$ is i.i.d. drawn from some heavy-tailed distribution and hence leads to heavy-tailed response.
-We will also study a more challenging setting where both $\bm{x}_k$, $\epsilon_k$ are heavy-tailed.
-These two settings will be presented separately because of some essential differences, see Remark \ref{htcova} below.
+Particularly, we always assume that the noise $\epsilon_k$s are i.i.d. drawn from some heavy-tailed distribution, resulting in heavy-tailed responses.
+We will separately deal with the case of sub-Gaussian covariate and a more challenging situation where $\bm{x}_k$s are also heavy-tailed.